ky-ji/ky-ji.github.io/index.md

 ## Research Interests

 - **Efficient AI:** memory-efficient, computation-efficient, and data-efficient algorithms for training, fine-tuning, and inference
-- **Model Adaptation:** continual learning, learning with noisy labels, online learning
+- **Emodied AI:** vision-language-action models, diffusion polices.

 ## News

 - **[Sep.
-2024]** Our paper about continual learning has been accepted to ASP-DAC 2025.
+2024]** Our paper about efficient continual learning on edge has been accepted to ASP-DAC 2025.

 {% include_relative _includes/publications.md %}
 {% include_relative _includes/preprints.md %}